The new robot concept can find and load a parked car completely autonomously

-Volkswagen has revealed a new electric car charging concept consisting of autonomous battery charging robots that can bring an energy storage device to an electric car, charge it and return to its base without any human intervention.
+Volkswagen has revealed a new electric car charging concept consisting of autonomous charging robots that can bring an energy storage device to an electric car, charge it and return to its base without any human intervention.

 How the battery charger robot works